The Canadian Public Drug Claims Database is an essential tool to help:

 PDCI also maintains a Private Payer Claims Database.
 This database contains detailed patient level claims data that allows for detailed analyses of switching, concomitant use, and longitudinal studies.
 PDCI utilizes this data to conduct analyses and prepare reports customized to client needs and requests.

-The Canadian Drug Claims Database is available online and contains detailed drug claims and cost data from the year 2000 onward for provincial and federal drug benefit plans.
+The Canadian Public Drug Claims Database is available online and contains detailed drug claims and cost data from the year 2000 onward for provincial and federal drug benefit plans.

-Whether you are interested in understanding the public drug plan market potential for a particular therapeutic area or preparing for an important product listing agreement negotiation with a key public payer, the Canadian Drug Claims Database is a cost effective, accurate and easy to use tool to help achieve your market access objectives.
+Whether you are interested in understanding the public drug plan market potential for a particular therapeutic area or preparing for an important product listing agreement negotiation with a key public payer, the Canadian Public Drug Claims Database is a cost effective, accurate and easy to use tool to help achieve your market access objectives.

-For more information regarding our Canadian Drug Claims Database or our New Patient Level Data, please contact our Associate Director, Reimbursement Strategy, Paul Henricks at 289-983-6453.
+For more information regarding our Canadian Public Drug Claims Database or our New Patient Level Data, please contact our Associate Director, Reimbursement Strategy, Paul Henricks at 289-983-6453.